shadowdeng1994/TarCA/README.md

 > | O8 | 1 (5), 2 (3) | 11 | 18.3 |
 > | O9 | 1 (12), 2 (1), 3 (2) | 20 | 27.1 |

+This process is estimated to be completed in about 30 seconds.

 ### Detect LEU with exemplar dataset.
 - Load exemplar dataset.
 ```